 In addition to SSH, Stash supports HTTP or HTTPS for pushing and pulling from managed Git repositories.
-However, Git has no method of caching the user's credentials, so you need to re-enter them each time you perform a clone, push or pull.
+However, Git does not cache the user's credentials by default, so you need to re-enter them each time you perform a clone, push or pull.

 This page describes two methods for permanently authenticating with Git repositories so that you can avoid typing your username and password each time you are pushing to or pulling from Stash.

 On this page:

 Using credential caching

 You need Git 1.7.9 or above to use the HTTPS Credentials Caching feature.

 On Windows you can use the application git-credential-winstore.

 - Run it.